In the older days of wrestling, finishing moves were pretty much anything not a headlock. Shawn Michaels

 - The DDT is a very basic move that happens just about every match today.
 Jake "The Snake" Roberts used to use it as a finisher and it was sold as extremely powerful (it was downright chilling to see The Undertaker No Sell Jake's DDT twice in one match), but everyone and their grandmothers uses it these days.
 Randy Orton has his own version where he hooks the legs of his opponent over the middle rope, elevating the opponent completely horizontally before delivering the DDT.
 This is sometimes referred to as the IEDDT, after the storyline where Randy (kayfabely) revealed he had IED.

-- More DDT's: Raven with the Evenflow DDT, Tommy Dreamer with the Dreamer DDT, and more recently, Drew McIntyre (on WWE Smack Down) with an as-yet-unnamed double underhook DDT.
-They're pushing him as a big star, so wait for a name to show up for it.
+- More DDT's: Raven with the Evenflow DDT, Tommy Dreamer with the Dreamer DDT, and more recently, Drew McIntyre with a double underhook DDT called the Future Shock (not to be confused with Chris Sabin's Future Shock, which was a variant on the 'fisherman buster').

 - JBL with the Clothesline from Hell was not an example of this trope because it was a lariat, a much more violent evolution of the clothesline popularized by Stan Hansen...until he started using a diving clothesline instead.